EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/World/How Big Things Get Done.md

 - “When we were in full swing going up the main tower,” Lamb’s partner Richmond Shreve recalled, “things clicked with such precision that once we erected fourteen and a half floors in ten working days—steel, concrete, stone and all.”

-- The Empire State Building had been estimated to cost $50 million.
-It acually cost $41 million ($679 million in 2021).
-That’s 17 percent under budget, or $141 million in 2021 dollars.
+- The Empire State Building had been estimated to cost USD 50 million.
+It acually cost USD 41 million (USD 679 million in 2021).
+That’s 17 percent under budget, or USD 141 million in 2021 dollars.
 Construction finished several weeks before the opening ceremony.

 - I call the pattern followed by the Empire State Building and other successful projects “Think slow, act fast.”